File Bankruptcy on Income Taxes

 - wait the proper amount of time until they are dischargeable (3 years).

 You may need to enter into a payment agreement to age the taxes.
 A very useful tool to determine when the taxes can be discharged is available for a very reasonable price at taxdischargedeterminator.com.
 Taxes other than income, such as payroll and sales taxes are trust taxes and are generally not dischargeable.
+However only the trust portion of the tax is non dischargeable.
 Sales taxes in some states are not held in trust and may be dischargeable state taxes.
-Tax and other administrative liens are not strippable in bankruptcy.
+Tax and other administrative liens such as property taxes are not strippable in bankruptcy but property can be valued and crammed down in a Chapter 13 and released if paid for.

 Bankruptcy discharge tax exceptions

-Trust taxes, a 100% penalty, Trust Fund Recovery penalties, fraud penalties, or several other unusual types of taxes are excepted from bankruptcy discharge but can be repaid in full in a Chapter 13 bankruptcy as a priority debt.
-Generally if the priority debt’s principle is paid in full the penalties and interest that accrue during the Chapter 13 can be discharged but appropriate language should be in the plan to insure discharge.
-The Income Taxes Flowchart was meant to be used with your IRS account transcript to plan how to discharge income taxes under sections 507 and 523 of the bankruptcy code.
+Priority and secured debt must repay interest but collections stop.
+But appropriate language should be in the plan to insure discharge.
+The Income Taxes Flowchart is meant to be used with your IRS account transcript to plan how to discharge income taxes under sections 507 and 523 of the bankruptcy code.